Resilience, Determination, Drive, Dream, Passion, Dedication.

-A initiative we started during the pandemic will continue as will have NO MORE LATE FEES!
+A initiative we started during the pandemic will continue.
+NO MORE LATE FEES!
 ONE TIER, ALL YEAR, is GOLD!
 That means there will be NO inflated fees based on when you submit.
 Fees will be the same from open to close.
+For a festival our size, we offer some of the lowest fees around.

-The 18th Annual Hamilton Film Festival continues to be one of Canada’s most important film festivals for Canadian and International films as it has an industry development component, and a market.
-It is also one that programs over 100 independent films which means there is plenty of room for your film.
-We are not part of any distribution circuit and our screens are dedicated to the indie filmmaker on the festival circuit.
+The 19th Annual Hamilton Film Festival continues to be an important film festival in Canada, for Canadian and International films as it has an industry development component, and a market.
+We programs over 100 independent films which means there is plenty of room for great indies!
+We are not part of any distribution circuit and so our screens are dedicated to the indie filmmaker!

 Hosted in a city with a booming film scene, it has become a go-to destination to live and work for several people in the film and television industry with year-round opportunities to network, engage, pitch and participate.
 Distributors, festivals and industry professionals actively look to the Hamilton Film Festival for content, connections and top-notch engagement.